-This course offers students the opportunity to do basic research under the supervision of a faculty member.
-Although there are no formally assigned hours, a student is expected to spend at least four to eight hours per week for two semesters to earn credit.
+This course offers the student the opportunity to do basic research under the supervision of a faculty member.
 At the end of his work, he presents a written report and an oral report to the seminar.
 Prerequisite: Junior standing plus permission of department